Skip to content

 Costs

-- Input Price per 1M Tokens - Cost for tokens you send to the model (prompts, context)
+• Input Price per 1M Tokens — Cost for tokens sent to the model (prompts, context)

-- Output Price per 1M Tokens - Cost for tokens the model generates in responses
+• Output Price per 1M Tokens — Cost for tokens generated by the model in responses

 Example pricing (USD):